 EdPowerment places its sponsored students in schools that can deliver quality teaching in English and the subject areas central to their strengths and goals.
 Most of our students have attended private boarding schools, some vocational, so that they can focus on their studies unhindered by family demands and stresses.
 We provide books, study materials, and extra tutoring (“tuition”) as needed, and all students attend workshops and classes at KIWOCE during breaks to bolster their formal learning.

 Virtually all EdPowerment sponsored students, however talented or motivated, grapple with challenges far beyond a minimal educational foundation.
 They lack

 Exposure to society outside of their immediate village and family

-Counseling or guidance that can help them cope with dysfunctional situations
+Counseling or guidance that can help them cope with difficult situations

 A basic understanding of themselves, their bodies, healthy habits and positive relationship building.

-This situation challenges EdPowerment to nurture trust, open conversations and otherwise support each student, so that he or she can build a new awareness that that will translate into better decision-making and interactions in the school environment, community and eventually, the workplace.
+This situation challenges EdPowerment to nurture trust, open conversations and otherwise support each student so that he or she can develop better decision-making and interactions at school, in their communities and eventually, in the workplace.

-As our students began to graduate from secondary school, Edpowerment realized that given the obstacles to employment in Tanzania – namely the limited number of jobs and the pervasive use of connections – our students needed to step up their “soft” skills and practical know-how.
+As our students began to graduate from secondary school, Edpowerment realized that given the limited employment options in Tanzania, our students needed to step up their “soft” skills and practical know-how.